New World Order conspiracy theory: Gradualism

 Skeptics argue that the North American Union exists only as a proposal contained in one of a thousand academic and policy papers published each year that advocate all manner of idealistic but ultimately unrealistic approaches to social, economic, and political problems.
 Most of these are passed around in their circles and eventually filed away and forgotten by junior staffers in congressional offices.
 However, some of these papers become touchstones for the conspiracy-minded and form the basis of all kinds of unfounded xenophobic fears, especially during times of economic anxiety.

-For example, in March 2009, as a result of the late-2000s financial crisis, the People's Republic of China and the Russian Federation pressed for urgent consideration of a new international reserve currency and the United Nations Conference on Trade and Development proposed greatly expanding the I.M.F.'s special drawing rights.
+For example, in March 2009, due to the 2008 financial crisis, the People's Republic of China and the Russian Federation pressed for urgent consideration of a new international reserve currency and the United Nations Conference on Trade and Development proposed greatly expanding the I.M.F.'s special drawing rights.
 Conspiracy theorists fear these proposals are a call for the U.S. to adopt a single global currency for a New World Order.

 Judging that both national governments and global institutions have proven ineffective in addressing global problems that go beyond the capacity of individual nation-states to solve, some political scientists critical of New World Order conspiracism, such as Mark C. Partridge, argue that regionalism will be the major force in the coming decades, pockets of power around regional centers: Western Europe around Brussels, the Western Hemisphere around Washington, D.C., East Asia around Beijing, and Eastern Europe around Moscow.
 As such, the E.U., the Shanghai Cooperation Organisation, and the G-20 will likely become more influential as time progresses.
 The question then is not whether global governance is gradually emerging, but rather how will these regional powers interact with one another.